xXDatiXx/xXDatiXx/README.md

 - 👋 Hi, I’m @xXDatiXx
-- 👀 I’m interested in games, cybersecurity, blockchain and IA
+- 👀 I’m interested in games, cybersecurity and IA
 - 🌱 I’m currently studying Engineer in data intelligence and cybersecurity
 - 💞️ I’m looking to collaborate on cybersecurity, blockchain and cryptocurrencies
-- 📫 How to reach me: https://www.linkedin.com/in/diego-arenas-8044bb245/